Essential oils are very popular.

 One of the aspects, why people don’t make any money, is the competition.

 Everyone around you means your upline and your team (downline) do sell the same product.
-It depends on your location (how dense the area is) but there is a good chance that your associates know the same people like you do.
+It depends on your location (how dense the area is) but there is a good chance that your associates know the same people as you do.

 Why Mcdonald’s does not have 3 restaurants on the same block?